James-Bonaguro/James-Bonaguro/README.md

 </div>

-I build custom AI systems, onboarding workflows, and automation agents for businesses and individuals.
-And plenty of things I probably didn't need to... but learned a lot from anyway.
+I build custom AI systems, automation agents, and onboarding workflows for businesses and individuals.
+And plenty of personal apps I use myself to make life easier.

-> ***I use AI as a tool.
+I also do plenty of 1:1 consulting for people who want to genuinely learn AI and put it to work, whether that's at their job, in their business, or just in their day-to-day life.

+---

+*AI is a tool and a resource to accelerate learning - not replace human knowledge.
 It doesn't have a brain.
-It can never replace human judgement, taste, or perspective.
-Always review your work.***
+It can never replace human nuance, judgment, taste, or perspective.
+Thoroughly review any output it produces.*

 ---
 ## A Few Public Projects I've been Working On Recently